awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-nvme-drivers.md

 1. Install the driver by running the `install.ps1` PowerShell script\.

-1. If the installer does not reboot your instance for you, restart the instance\.
+1. If the installer does not reboot your instance, reboot the instance\.

 ## AWS NVMe Driver Version History<a name="nvme-driver-version-history"></a>